KX telephone boxes: KX100

-KX200
+KX200/KX200D

-The KX200 is a hooded unit provided as a single or double pedestal version.
+The KX200 is a hooded unit provided as a single (KX200) or double (KX200D) pedestal version.
 Designed to be suitable for location in most street sites but also to be positioned indoors where acoustic protection is needed.
-They were designed to be especially accessible for people using wheelchairs and, as with the KX100, they are sometimes positioned back to back.
+They were designed to be especially accessible for people using wheelchairs and, as with the KX100, they were sometimes positioned in a row.
+In/on more confined spaces/sites, the KX200D model took up less space than a pair placed back to back.

-It consists of a back panel, a flat roof which also supports two glass panels which stretch down the booth but stop far short of the ground.
-These panels sport the BT logo.
+A KX200 consists of a back panel, a flat roof which also supports two glass/acrylic panels which stretch down the booth but stop short of the ground at around knee level.
+The glazing panels originally displayed a BT logo, evolving over the years with the corporate identity.

 KX300

 The KX300 is a triangular unit designed so it could be used in groups, although many were erected alone.
 The triangular design of the KX300 ensures acoustic and weather protection.
 It was also designed to enable full use of available floor space and to provide better siting flexibility.
 As with the KX100, it has raised sides to prevent litter accumulation.

-There are two versions, one with two glass sides, the other with one glass side and one fabricated side with acoustic panels and fittings for directory holders.
+There are two versions: a) pillar-mount assembly with two windowed sides, with payphone sited on the central pillar; and b) a panel mount assembly, where one of the windowed sides is omitted and steel panel(s) are used, with the payphone mounted on the inside of the acoustic steel panels along with fittings for directory holders.

 It was essentially a triangular-based variant of the KX100.
-Several KX300s were fitted with doors that resemble the KX100 doors, although many were not.
+Initially KX300 were door free, but the transom sign could've removed and a standard KX100 door could be fitted.
+Doors became more common in the post 1991 livery era.